-12) Assuming that your transmission is out of Park and stuck somewhere around Drive or Neutral.
+12) Assuming that your transmission was able to be forced out of Park and stuck somewhere around Drive or Neutral.
 In order to release the Locking Pawl (tab), a small flat screwdriver can be inserted between the locking pawl and the catch, and pried up to get it released.
 Once this tab is released, then the shifter finger button can be pushed in, and easily moved into the Park position.